ruahvitulv/ruahvitulv.github.io/about.md

 One size fits all won’t do for me. *“Adapting yoga to suit the needs of every unique individual is where the true greatness of yoga lies”* as TKV Desikachar once put it, and it’s how my classes inevitably develop.

+Today I teach yoga while travelling the world, in group retreats and one-to-one classes, work on independent graphic and photography projects, do some journalistic collaborations.
 In my private space I turn to yoga again and again because it reminds me that I am not perfect and, especially, that that’s ok.

 [img]: http://ruayoga.com/assets/images/about/me.jpg